9.2 PERC: Enrollment Requirement Rosters

 • Permitted: The student was enrolled in the class using a permission number.
 The student's enrollment eligibility was not assessed at the time of enrollment.

 • Enrollment Component: The student was enrolled in the class using the Enrollment page.
-The student's enrollment eligibility was not assessed at the time of enrollment.
+The student's enrollment eligibility was not assessed at the time of enrollment, which bypasses all class enrollment requirements.

 • Unknown: The student's enrollment eligibility is unknown.